 Sometimes, changing the device you use for VPN-based web access can improve speed.
 Some older Android and Apple devices, as well as routers, are not suitable for coping with deep encryption of VPN services.
 Switching to a new device may invoke better results.
 Kind of like watching incredible movies like Chappie, Blackhat, and Sicario can offer you some supreme entertainment.

 Changing Your Location

 When you are using Wi-Fi network, changing the location may be helpful to improve VPN performance and speed.
 As you know, wireless signal strength varies and obstacles like walls, large objects can slow down signal strength.
 Try to get closer to the router when you use Wi-Fi network at home or office so that your device or PC can receive a strong signal for web access.

 We have conducted thorough research and testing to see which VPN services are the fastest.
-Generally speaking, the more VPN location a service has, the less load there will be on its servers.
-Here’s our list of the fastest VPN services as of 2017.
+Generally speaking, the more VPN locations a service has, the less load there will be on its servers.
+Here’s our list of the fastest VPN services as of 2019.

 How to Measure VPN Speed?

 Follow the steps below to measure how fast a VPN server.

 - Before you connect to a VPN server, head over to Speedtest.net and test your ping, download, and upload speeds.